idleberg/php-wordpress-vite-assets/README.md

 Type: `boolean | "anonymous" | "use-credentials"`

-Toggles `crossorigin` attribute on script and style tags
+Toggles `crossorigin` attribute on script and style tags, or assigns a value

 #### integrity